niv19960/Song-Lyrics-NLP-/README.md

 # Song-Lyrics-NLP-

 # Repo intro
-Building a classifier that predicts whether a song is positive or negative.
+Valence prediction from lyrics- building a classifier that predicts whether a song is positive or negative.

 # Installation | Requirements